Elizabeth Pinkerton Memorial Award

 All health care professionals – whether they are the winner or not – are told of their nomination.
 We know this sort of recognition means a lot to them.

-Kathryn Santamaria is an Epilepsy Nurse Consultant at Royal Children’s Hospital in Melbourne and the winner of the 2022 Elizabeth Pinkerton Memorial Award.
+Kathryn Santamaria is an Epilepsy Nurse Consultant at Royal Children’s Hospital in Melbourne and was the winner of the 2022 Elizabeth Pinkerton Memorial Award.

 A member of the TSC Community in Australia nominated Kathryn saying: